khakhalin/notes/math/algos_graph.md

 # Strongly connected component

-A **Strongly Connectec Component** (SCC for the purposes of this section) of a directed graph is a maximal (largest) set of nodes for which each node is reachable from each other node.
+A **Strongly Connected Component** (SCC for the purposes of this section) of a directed graph is a maximal (largest) set of nodes for which each node is reachable from each other node.

 Every cycle begets a SCC.